SCUMSLang/Specification/README.md

-# SCRUML Language Specification
+# SCUMSLang Language Specification

 ## About

-SCRUML is a modern StarCraft User Map Settings language that has its goal to supersede the normally used language in StarEdit (nowadays superseded by ScmDraft) to define custom behaviour in maps.
+SCUMSLang is a modern StarCraft User Map Settings language that has its goal to supersede the normally used language in StarEdit (nowadays superseded by ScmDraft) to define custom behaviour in maps.

 ## Specification